clayne/circa/doc/seq.md

 `seq_wrap` allows for easy conversion from a normal C array to a sequence of a stated capacity.

+`seq_lit` creates a sequence from a set of literals given as variadic arguments.

 ```C
 int *xs = malloc(10 * sizeof(int));